mikolajArchUser/Dotfiles/README.md

 ```

 Then you can start copying the dotfiles to your programs config files.
-Make sure that scripts and wallpapers are properly referenced in config files.
+My scripts are stored in `~/.config/HyprV/waybar/scripts`, so if you want to store them
+somewhere else, you need to update the paths to them.

 ## Credit

 * Credit for neofetch config base: `https://github.com/AlguienSasaki/Dotfiles`
 * Fish config based on garuda linux default fish config
-* Waybar, wofi, mako, hypr, swaylock, wlogout configs based on default HyprV config files
+* Waybar, wofi, mako, hypr, swaylock and wlogout config files based on default HyprV config files
-* Wallpapers by Simon Stalenhag